-After working on the client-side of market research for a year, I learned there can be some divisions which lack self-awareness or perspective.
-This is not a bad thing, it's just human nature to be caught-up in your daily work that it's a struggle to take a step back.
-Using a third-party brings in a fresh set of eyes or a new approach which can provide benefits.
-Sometimes organizations get so caught-up in doing things they way they always have, they lack innovative and fresh ideas.
-A third-party market research can bring this perspective to a market research study.
+After working on the client-side of market research for a year, I learned there can be some divisions that lack self-awareness or perspective.
+This is not a bad thing, it's just human nature to be caught up in your daily work that it's a struggle to take a step back.
+Using a third-party brings in a fresh set of eyes or a new approach that can provide benefits.
+Sometimes organizations get so caught up in doing things they way they always have, they lack innovative and fresh ideas.
+Third-Party market research can bring this perspective to a market research study.

 Benefit 3: Time

 This is one of the more tangible and easily explained benefits of using a third-party market research vendor.
 A third-party market research consultant can work as an extension to your internal team to turn around analysis, insights, and recommendations faster than if you had done them alone.
 The additional resources may also help shorten the timeframe for a project as a whole.
 For instance, it may take you 6 to 8 weeks to complete a project in-house whereas a third-party supplier could complete it in half the time.

 Using a third-party market research firm may provide your organization with access to talent and experience you may not have available in-house.
 This could come in the form of a skilled moderator to run your focus group sessions.
 Or, the expertise could come through a unique methodology or analysis technique such as regression or discrete choice.
 Another form of expertise could be experienced in a specific industry segment such as financial services, higher education or manufacturing.